-The turtle guardian explained to me that they collect the turtles hatched during the night, as well as any that hatch during daylight hours, and store them safely in a shaded area until nighttime.
+The turtle guardian explained to me that they collect the turtles hatched during the night, as well as any hatched during the daylight hours, and store them safely in a shaded area until nighttime.
 The bright sunlight, unbearably hot sand, and numerous tourists exploring the beach during the daylight hours are detrimental to the hatchling's safe journey to the sea.
 Their chance of survival increases when released at night, because there is less chance of them being spotted by predators.

 Upon gathering in the evening, the turtle guardians began passing out baby turtles.
 Each person standing between the yellow flags received one to release.
 I'd estimate there were approximately 100 people in our group.
 Our guardian explained that when there aren't enough turtles to go around, children are given the highest priority.

-I was so busy enjoying the moment that I didn't attempt capturing their release on video in the dark, but I highly suggest searching “baby turtle release” or something similar on YouTube if you ever need a reason to smile.
+I was so busy enjoying the moment that I didn't attempt capturing their release on video in the dark.
+However, I highly suggest searching “baby turtle release” on YouTube if you ever need a reason to smile.

-Our turtle guardian explained that only about 1-2% of hatchlings survive to adulthood and are able to mate to carry on the species, which is why turtle conservation efforts are so important!
+Our turtle guardian explained that only 1-2% of hatchlings survive to adulthood and are able to mate to carry on the species.
+That's why turtle conservation efforts are so important!
 We spotted birds diving in the dark in an attempt to capture our little tortugas.